websight-io/docs/docs/docs/developers/development/dialogs/include/index.md

 Sometimes it is not enough to include other components and use the default settings provided by the included component.
 We can easily customize it by creating a child node named `include`.
 If we do so, we have to set the `sling:resourceSuperType` property.
 Its value should be the path of the component that we want to include.

 After `sling:resourceSuperType` is set up correctly, we can add properties to the `include` node.
-Additionally we can create a subtree that is similar to the included component'ss subtree.
+Additionally, we can create a subtree that is similar to the included component's subtree.
 We can also add or override properties on child nodes.

 **Note:** under the hood, the Sling resource merger does this work for us.
 This means that we can use properties like `sling:hideResource` , `sling:orderBefore` , etc.